Canaan Valley

 Canaan Valley (/kəˈneɪn/) is a large bathtub-shaped upland valley in northeastern Tucker County, West Virginia, USA.
 Within it are extensive wetlands and the headwaters of the Blackwater River which spills out of the valley at Blackwater Falls.
 It is a well-known and partially undeveloped scenic attraction and tourist draw.
 Since 1994, almost 70% of the Valley has become the Canaan Valley National Wildlife Refuge, the nation's 500th National Wildlife Refuge, with Canaan Valley Resort State Park and Blackwater Falls State Park nearby.

 Canaan Valley was designated a National Natural Landmark in 1974.
 The National Park Service citation indicates that the Valley is "a splendid 'museum' of Pleistocene habitats ... contain[ing] ... an aggregation of these habitats seldom found in the eastern United States.
 It is unique as a northern boreal relict community at this latitude by virtue of its size, elevation and diversity."

 The local pronunciation of "Canaan" is /kəˈneɪn/, rather than the conventional /ˈkeɪnən/ for the Biblical region from which the area questionably takes its name.
-According to legend, this is the result of improper pronunciation by the person who named the valley.
+According to legend, this is the result of improper pronunciation by the German settler who named the valley.

+As the legend goes, he described the valley as being as gorgeous as the Canaan described in the Bible.
+His mispronunciation of the word stuck.

+However, it has also been speculated for decades now that Canaan Valley early on was called the "Canadian Valley", little resembling the biblical Canaan's land of "milk and honey".
+That speculation is based on arguments that the valley looks very similar to Canada and was first described by early expeditions into its wild, nearly impenetrable wilderness as a place suffix to strike terror into the hearts of men, not being fit for man or beast, and as harboring the dark River of Styx (River of the Dead), now called less frighteningly, the Blackwater River.
+Furthermore, the name "Canaan" is strikingly similar to "Canadian", with Canaan only missing only two letters (d & i) to spell "Canadian".

 Geography

 The Valley, nestled among the higher backbone ranges of the Allegheny Mountains, is about 13 mi long and 3 to 5 mi wide.
 It is defined by Canaan Mountain to the west and Cabin Mountain to the east.
 The northern half of Cabin Mountain is part of the Eastern Continental Divide.

-The Valley encompasses approximately 25,000 acres (although the greater Valley ecosystem is sometimes considered to consist of about 36,000 acres).
+The Valley floor is very flat, encompasses approximately 25,000 acres (although the greater Valley ecosystem is sometimes considered to consist of about 36,000 acres).
 The average valley floor elevation is 3200 ft above sea level, making it the highest sizable valley east of the Mississippi River.
 The surrounding mountains extend upward an additional 1250 to 4,450 ft at the summit of Weiss Knob on the southeastern rim of the valley.

-The Blackwater River originates in the southern part of the Valley.
+The Blackwater River originates in the southern end of the Valley among numerous bogs and beaver ponds.
 The Falls of the Blackwater represent part of a water gap through which the river exits the Valley between Brown and Canaan Mountains before cascading through Blackwater Canyon.